abraini-Nascent/wingmercs/readme.md

 - [ ] VR controls
 - [ ] configurable input
   - [ ] message about gamepads being preferred
-- [ ] background polish
+- [x] background polish
-  - [ ] generate the nebula
+  - [x] generate the nebula
-  - [ ] place stars similar to points of interest
+  - [x] place stars similar to points of interest
-  - [ ] generate points of interest
+  - [x] generate points of interest
-  - [ ] use blue noise to space out points of interest and stars
+  - [x] use blue noise to space out points of interest and stars
+  - [x] remove pixel art and double-down on vector/polygon art
 - [ ] rebuild ai:
   - [ ] test path following
   - [ ] pre defined maneuvers can describe "up" of maneuver heading